APPROACH TO MBBS EXAMS

 THE LONG CASE

-> You don’t need a Beta-Blocker in order to boost your confidence.
-All you need are prayers and not drugs
+in order to boost your confidence.
+All you need are prayers and not drugs> Appear at the Ward at least 45 minutes before time.

 > Carry all the basic instruments you will use for the clinicals.
 However, no amount of instruments will compensate for lack of skill in using them.